ozten/cream/README.md

     navigator.payz(1000, accepted_types, billing@example.com, options);

-We can see that example.com's webapge would invoke this script, to collect
+We can see that example.com's webpage would invoke this script, to collect
 $10 from Alice.

 Dependencies: